-On August 27, 1963 — the night before one of U.S. history’s most consequential gatherings and speeches — Martin Luther King Jr. and his colleagues set up shop in Washington, D.C.’s Willard Hotel, where they made some final preparations for King’s “I Have a Dream” speech that was to be delivered the next day.
+On Aug.
+27, 1963 — the night before one of U.S. history’s most momentous demonstrations — Martin Luther King Jr. and his colleagues set up shop in Washington, D.C.’s Willard Hotel, where they made some final preparations for King’s “I Have a Dream” speech that was to be delivered the next day.

 King had indeed used the line before: once at a Detroit rally and again at a Chicago fundraiser.
-This speech, broadcast on all three television networks and thus before a demographic otherwise unfamiliar with King, had to be different, his advisers said.
+This speech, to be broadcast on all three television networks and thus a much wider audience, had to be different, his advisers said.

-To King’s advisers, this necessary difference extended beyond mere oration and into the March on Washington’s very schedule.
-Originally, planners allotted march speakers five minutes each, with King speaking in the middle for the same length of time.
-One of King’s advisers, attorney and speechwriter Clarence Jones, pushed for an alternative arrangement just the night before — unwittingly helping to set the stage for a historical speech by giving King more time with which he could tell people about his dream.
+To King’s advisers, not going with the “I have a dream” rhetoric also made sense given the March on Washington’s schedule.
+Originally, planners allotted the speakers five minutes each, with King speaking in the middle for that same length of time.
+One of King’s advisers, attorney and speechwriter Clarence Jones, pushed for an alternative arrangement the night before — unwittingly helping to set the stage for a historical speech by giving King more time with which he could tell people about his dream.

-“I said you run the risk…that after he speaks a lot of the people at the march will get up and leave,” Jones told WTOP about how the events transpired.
+“I said you run the risk…that after he speaks a lot of the people at the march will get up and leave,” Jones told WTOP.

 Instead, Jones recommended that King speak at the end of the event — and for the longest amount of time.
 After an evening of constant back and forth, King agreed.
-Before he retired to his bedroom, Jones handed King the speech he had prepared for his review.
+Before he retired to his bedroom, Jones handed King the speech for his review.

 It was, Jones later recounted, “a summary of what we had discussed before” that he had “simply put…into textual form in case he wanted to use that to reference in putting his speech together.”

 Document in hand, King bade his colleagues adieu.
-“I am now going upstairs to my room to counsel with my Lord,” King said, according to the Guardian.
+“I am now going upstairs to my room to counsel with my Lord,” King said.
 “I will see you all tomorrow.”

-At 4 AM, the story goes that King gave the text of what would become the “I Have a Dream” speech to his aides for print and distribution.
+At 4 a.m., the story goes that King gave the text of what would become the “I Have a Dream” speech to his aides for print and distribution.
 Apparently abiding by Walker’s recommendation, the “I have a dream” line did not appear in the text at all.

 The March on Washington defied all expectations.
-Organizers planned for 100,000 people to occupy the National Mall that day; instead, around 250,000 people congregated amid the sticky August heat to demand civil and economic rights for African-Americans and listen to civil rights leaders address the nation.
+Organizers planned for 100,000 people to occupy the National Mall that day; instead, around 250,000 people showed up to demand civil and economic rights.
 King appeared 16th on the official program — just before the benediction and pledge.

-When King’s time came to speak, he approached the podium with one critical figure behind him: Mahalia Jackson.
-According to Jones, King considered the “Queen of Gospel” because she was someone to whom he would turn when things got rough.
-“When Martin would get low…he would track Mahalia down, wherever she was, and call her on the phone,” Jones writes in Behind the Dream, a book about the speech.
+When King’s time came to speak, he approached the podium with one critical figure behind him: singer and activist Mahalia Jackson.
+According to Jones, King considered her the “Queen of Gospel” because she was someone whom he would turn to when things got rough.
+“When Martin would get low…he would track Mahalia down, wherever she was, and call her on the phone,” Jones wrote in Behind the Dream, a book about the speech.

 As King spoke, he initially kept very close to the script.
-About midway through, King paused and looked out toward the crowd of hundreds of thousands.
+About midway through, King paused and looked out toward the crowd.
 That’s when Jackson — there to sing before and after King’s address — cried out to King, “Tell them about the dream, Martin.
 Tell them about the dream.”

 King responded almost reflexively to Jackson — some said his physical posture changed after Jackson’s call — and to those who understood their relationship, this wasn’t exactly surprising.
 It was “one of the world’s greatest gospel singers shouting out to one of the world’s greatest Baptist preachers,” Jones told the New Orleans Times-Picayune.
 “Anybody else who would yell at him, he probably would’ve ignored it.
 He didn’t ignore Mahalia Jackson.”

-Indeed, video footage shows King push his notes aside, opting instead to tell the nation about the future he envisioned for the nation in a manner not dissimilar from his sermons.
+Indeed, video footage shows King push his notes aside and opt for a more free-flowing style not unlike his sermonizing.
 “I turned to somebody standing next to me and I said, ‘These people don’t know it, but they’re about to go to church’,” Jones said.

-After an extended pause punctuated by Jackson’s call, King would make history — and on the spot and deliver the “I Have a Dream speech” as we know it today.
+After an extended pause punctuated by Jackson’s call, King would make history on the spot and deliver the “I Have a Dream speech” as we know it today.
 “So even though we face the difficulties of today and tomorrow,” King said extemporaneously, “I still have a dream.”

-Not everyone experienced the same mesmerization as Jones, however.
+Not everyone was as mesmerized as Jones, however.
 While president John F. Kennedy remarked, “He’s damned good, damned good,” others thought the speech fell a bit flat.

 “I thought it was a good speech,” civil rights activist John Lewis, who addressed the march earlier that day, said.
 “But it was not nearly as powerful as many I had heard him make.
 As he moved towards his final words, it seemed that he, too, could sense that he was falling short.
 He hadn’t locked into that power he so often found.”

-Nor did the nation really “lock in” to the power of King’s message.
-In the years that followed his speech and culminated in his assassination, King suffered a number of setbacks.
+Nor did much of the nation really “lock in” to the power of King’s message.
+In the years that followed his speech and culminated in his 1968 assassination, King suffered a number of setbacks.
 Though historic triumphs like the Civil Rights Acts of 1964 and 1968 lay ahead, King faced increasing criticism for positions like opposition to the Vietnam War.

-In fact, as historians would note, it wouldn’t be until King’s April 1968 assassination that the public “rediscovered” the speech, which became “one of those things that we look to when we want to know what America means,” Hansen said.
+In fact, as historians note, it wasn’t until King’s April 1968 assassination that the public “rediscovered” the speech, which became “one of those things that we look to when we want to know what America means,” Hansen said.

-Next, discover ten fascinating things you never knew about Martin Luther King Jr. Then, read about the female civil rights leaders whose names you didn’t learn in history class.
+Next, discover ten fascinating things you never knew about Martin Luther King Jr. Then, read all about the death of Martin Luther King Jr.